-High-end foil electric shavers cover more ground, requiring less passes, less pressure, and therefore help to reduce shaving induced skin irritation.
+High-end foil electric shavers cover more ground, requiring fewer passes, less pressure, and therefore help to reduce shaving-induced skin irritation.

 When you drag a manual cartridge or open razor blade across your skin, it can strip away the skins protective layer, causing razor burn and irritation.